mzsrtgzr2/DataPiplineProj/README.md

 #### Stage Operator
 The stage operator loads any JSON and CSV formatted files from S3 to Amazon Redshift.
 The operator creates and runs a SQL COPY statement based on the parameters provided.
 The operator's parameters should specify where in S3 the file is loaded and what is the target table.

-- **Task to stage CSV and JSON data is included in the DAG and uses the RedshiftStage operator**: There is a task that to stages data from S3 to Redshift.
+- **Task to stage JSON data is included in the DAG and uses the RedshiftStage operator**: There is a task that to stages data from S3 to Redshift.
 (Runs a Redshift copy statement)

 - **Task uses params**: Instead of running a static SQL statement to stage the data, the task uses params to generate the copy statement dynamically.
 It also contains a templated field that allows it to load timestamped files from S3 based on the execution time and run backfills.